enofex/naikan/docs/index.md

 ## Workflow Steps

-* **JSON File Configuration**: Create a JSON file that contains the necessary project information.
+* **Naikan Maven Plugin Configuration**: Begin by configuring the Maven Naikan Plugin within your project's Maven POM file.
+This Plugin will extract all information automatically and created a JSON file you can push to Naikan.

-  The JSON file should follow a predefined structure to ensure compatibility with Naikan's data requirements.
-Include relevant details such as project name, key metrics, status updates, and any other pertinent information.
+* **JSON File Configuration (Optional)**: Create a JSON file that contains the necessary project information you want to override from the generated file created by the Naikan Maven Plugin.The JSON file should follow a predefined structure to ensure compatibility with Naikan's data requirements.

 * **CI/CD Pipeline Setup**: Configure a CI/CD pipeline using your preferred tool (e.g., Jenkins, GitLab CI/CD, Bamboo, Travis CI).
 Define the necessary pipeline stages and steps to ensure the